glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 of paper randomly.
 And finally all ones at the same time unfolds the piece of paper, and discover the name of the guest to whom he/she gives his/her gift.

 Does a guest draw at random his/her name?
-If it is the case, the suprise effect will be broken, what would imply thant the draw should be redone or gifts should be exchanged.
+If it is the case, the surprise effect will be broken, and what would imply to redo the draw or to exchange gifts.
+What we want to avoid.

 This concrete problem can be reformulated: Is there a least a fixed point in the permutation of a set with $n$ elements?
 It is the famous **hat-check problem**.
 You can use the